Nemattanew: History

-Nemattanew first appears in English colonial records in 1611, when George Percy mentioned 'Munetute' [sic] as being sent by paramount chief Wahunsunacawh, known as "Powhatan" to the colonists, to lead Indian resistance to the colonists' expansion in the upper James River region.
+Nemattanew first appears in English colonial records in 1611, when George Percy mentioned "Munetute" as being sent by paramount chief Wahunsunacawh to lead resistance to the colonists' expansion in the upper James River region.
 This was when Henricus was founded, during the course of the First Anglo-Powhatan War.

-Percy notes that the colonists derisively called the leader "Jack-of-the-Feather," on account of his native war regalia, remarking that "he used to come into the field all covered over with feathers and swans' wings fastened unto his shoulders, as though he meant to fly".
+Percy notes that the colonists derisively called the leader "Jack of the Feathers", on account of his native war regalia, remarking that:

-Because Nemattanew was never wounded in these skirmishes, he began to believe he was supernaturally invulnerable to musket-fire.
+Nemattanew reportedly never sustained injuries in these skirmishes (small, quick attacks, ambushes or unplanned battles), leading him and others to believe he was supernaturally immune to musket-fire.
 He persuaded his fellow tribesmen of this attribute, enhancing his reputation with them.
+George Wyatt of Kent (father of governor Francis Wyatt) was convinced that Nemattanew had instilled his tribesmen with:

-In the more peaceful times following the war, Nemattanew continued to play a prominent role.
+In the more peaceful times following war, Nemattanew continued to play a prominent role.
 The colonists trained him to become a proficient musket shot.
-At one point in 1618, he raided an English colonial settlement, capturing some guns, but these were returned by Chief Opchanacanough.
+At one point in 1618, he raided an English colonial settlement, capturing some guns, but these were returned by Chief Opechancanough.

-In 1619, Opchanacanough sent him to propose that the English colonists contribute eight to ten soldiers to accompany a Powhatan war party for an assault on a Siouan-speaking tribe above the Fall Line to avenge some Powhatan women they had slain.
+In 1619, Opechancanough sent Nemattanew to propose that the English colonists contribute eight to ten soldiers to accompany a Powhatan war party for an assault on a Siouan-speaking tribe above the Fall Line to avenge some Powhatan women they had slain.
 In return, the Powhatans would equally share all plundered captives, corn and territory with the colonists.
 This proposal was accepted by House of Burgesses; however, it failed to implement it by supplying the soldiers.